minodisk/bigquery-runner/README.md

 |---|
 |bigqueryRunner.prevPage|

-Fetch and display the previous page.
+Fetch and display the results of the previous page.

 ### BigQuery Runner: Next Page